AWS Security Blog

 Automate issuing a public DNS validated certificate

-Before the ACM can issue a certificate for your site, it must verify that you own or control all of the domain names that you specified in your request.
-You can choose either email validation or DNS validation when you request a certificate.
+Before ACM can issue a certificate for your site, ACM must verify that you own or control all of the domain names that you specified in your request.
+Valid verification methods are either email validation or DNS validation when you request a certificate.

-Previously, when you requested DNS validation, you had to manually add the requested CNAME validation record to the hosted zone in Amazon Route53.
+Previously, when you requested DNS validation, you had to manually add the requested CNAME validation record to the hosted zone in Amazon Route 53.
+ACM uses canonical name (CNAME) records to validate domain ownership.

-The new release enables AWS CloudFormation to validate your public certificate using DNS when the AWS CloudFormation stack is run from the same account the route 53 domain was created in.
-To enable this feature, you need to reference your HostedZoneId to create the required CNAME record for validation.
+CloudFormation validates your ACM public certificate using the DNS validation method when a CloudFormation stack is run from the same AWS account and domain that is registered with Route 53.
+To enable this feature, you need to reference your HostedZoneIdto create the required CNAME record for validation.

 Properties: